icssc/peterportal-api-next/tools/grades-updater/README.md

 ### Uploading the Data

-1. Make sure all the entries under `outputData` are acceptable
+1. Make sure all the entries under `outputData` match your expectations
 2. Place the `.env` file given by the development team under the project root directory and run `npm i -g dotenv-cli`
 3. Run `npm i`, `npm run db:generate`, `dotenv -e env_file -- npm run db:pull`, and `npm run db:generate` in `/db`
    - Replace `env_file` with the path to the `.env` file